Risk management in wealth management

 • Market diversification.
 The investor should invest not only on the local, but also on foreign markets.
 This refers particularly to the customers in the above-mentioned HNW and UHNW groups.

-To facilitate risk management in wealth management, banks and advisory companies use cutting-edge software.
-Automating some activities enables to eliminate e.g. calculating errors which could be detrimental to the financial results.
-Cutting-edge software enables to minimise risk.
-For example, the robo-advisory channels which are more and more popular with customers may support the investor (to a limited degree) when their personal advisor is not available.
+To facilitate risk management in wealth management, banks and advisory companies use cutting-edge software as part of their risk management strategies, including diversification and risk reduction goals.
+Automating some activities enables the elimination of calculating errors which could be detrimental to the financial results.
+Cutting-edge software enables minimizing risk.
+For example, the robo-advisory channels, which are more and more popular with customers, may support the investor (to a limited degree) when their personal advisor is not available.

-Comarch Wealth Management software enables to collect many types of data which may become a starting point for many later analyses.
-Comarch software composed of numerous modules was designed to support advisors when developing customised investment strategies for customers on the one hand and to give a comprehensive view of the investment portfolio to the customers on the other.
+Comarch Wealth Management software enables the collection of many types of data which may become a starting point for many later analyses.
+Comarch software composed of numerous modules was designed to support advisors when developing customized investment strategies for customers on the one hand and to give a comprehensive view of the investment portfolio to the customers on the other.
 Consequently, the customer service (including the aftersales one) can remain high quality which contributes to building relationships between the investor and the advisory company or the bank.

 Want to learn more?